Eju97/BaSP-A2022-Etapa-1/README.md

 ## Week 06
     On week 6, I have added the LogIn.html file and SignUp.html files.
 Plus I've added validations to the LogIn, SignUp and the Contact Area using JavaScript.
 I also managed to do the Bonus task (Contact Form).

+## Week 07
+    On week 7, I have added the requests using fetch to the RR API provided.
+On the logIn side, if you want to get the successful validation, you must use the next email and password: rose@radiumrocket.com & BaSP2022.
+On the SignUp side, you must complete all the inputs with the correct data, once every input is validated, the SignUp button will make effect and to the registration proccess, getting a succesfull message alert and saving the input values into the localStorage.
+If you reload the page, you will get those inputs filled with the inserted values.

 ## Author
 _Ernesto Bessone_